Jnguyen347/CPSC323-Project-1/README.md

 - I wrote the program within the parameters of the most common examples, stated on the two *Project documents* given by the Professor.
 - I took each of the C++ examples outlined in those *Project documents* and put them respectively into: *inputFileTestA*, *inputFileTestB*, *inputFileTestC*.
 - This is NOT an exhaustive program meant to cover *everything* in the C++ library, nor is it meant to!
-- Therefore, by adding your own .txt file, my program may not include ALL test cases and situations.
+- Therefore, by adding your own .txt file, understand that my program may not include ALL test cases and situations.